sguarin/ccs811-linux-driver/README.md

 Tested on ARM over I2C

 ## Device tree example
-The following is an example for device tree changes to a beagle bone one. arch/arm/boot/dts/am335x-bone-common.dtsi
+The following is an example for device tree changes to a beagle bone board. arch/arm/boot/dts/am335x-bone-common.dtsi
 ```